Image by Brett Jordan, provided by Unsplash via Wix.

 Why is the Bible important to you?
 Why are you interested in studying it?

-If the study extends beyond a break, such as a break for the summer, and then reconvenes, you could renew the introductions with questions such as these:
+If the group is reconvening after a summer break, you could renew the introductions with questions such as these:

-What is your name, and why did you return to this group?
+Could everyone remind us of your name, and tell us why you decided to return to this group?
 (Or if you are new, why did you decide to join us?)

 What is one insight about faith or life that you gained this summer or were reminded of?